rorywalsh/CsoundUnity/Documentation~/index.md

 <a name="starting---stopping-instruments"></a>
 ### Starting / Stopping Instruments ###

-You can start an instrument to play at any time using the [**CsoundUnity.SendScoreEvent()**](https://github.com/rorywalsh/CsoundUnity/blob/7f45fd3bfffa9f3d4760b0437d38de44b04a96e9/Runtime/CsoundUnity.cs#L493) method:
+You can start an instrument to play at any time using the [**CsoundUnity.SendScoreEvent(string scoreEvent)**](https://github.com/rorywalsh/CsoundUnity/blob/7f45fd3bfffa9f3d4760b0437d38de44b04a96e9/Runtime/CsoundUnity.cs#L493) method:

 ```cs
 // C# code